How do scientific results bring benefits to society and research and create added value?

 The terms of the license agreement can be negotiated to ensure that the research findings are used in the best possible way and benefit society.

-Creating technology offers to find licensing partners
+Submit a technology offer to find partners and licensees

-What other effects and leaps does Jülich research make possible?
-Scientists may publish exposés: these technology offers help technology scouts and industry partners understand new technologies and their potential.
 Collaborations or license agreements provide their research with new resources and avenues to advance or further develop solutions to technological problems.